utnet-org/utility-readonly/docs/architecture/gas/gas_profile.md

 when it first processed the transaction.
 The profiles are stored in the database with one version and never updated.
 Therefore, older transactions will usually only have old profiles.
-However, one could replay the chain from genesis with a new nearcore client and generate the newest profile for all transactions in this way.
+However, one could replay the chain from genesis with a new framework client and generate the newest profile for all transactions in this way.

 Note: Due to bugs, some nodes will claim they send version 1 but actually